matchyc/mysteryann/README.md

 🏆 Winning NeurIPS' Competition Track: Big ANN, Practical Vector Search Challenge.
 (OOD Track)

-The first open-source vector search library that achieve better or same performance than commercial solutions (Like zilliz).
+The first open-source vector search solution that achieves better or the same performance as commercial solutions, such as Zilliz.

 MysteryANN is a cutting-edge research project centered around cross-modal retrieval.
 It has been specifically designed for cross-modal Approximate Nearest Neighbor Search (ANNS) while maintaining robustness for single-modal vector search.
 This repository builds upon the NSG repo and incorporates other open-source implementations.
 We have added our custom index codes extensively, resulting in significant speed improvements and state-of-the-art performance.